What exactly is an Level 10 Meeting?

 By now, you’ll have achieved so much more than any half-day conference or hefty email chain.
 And with a few core processes penned down, you’ll be ready to remove the bottlenecks from your business and watch that revenue soar even further.

-But there’s one final thing to think about before you send out those L10 Meeting invites: the processes you’ll need to succeed.
+So there’s one final thing to think about before you send out those Level 10 Meeting invites: the processes you’ll need to succeed.

 By identifying and documenting your Level 10 Meetings processes, you have the opportunity to use your SOPs to boost your ROI tangibly.